Information for term Japanese Language & Culture

 ActivitiesClick to Open

-- Visit the Kyoto Imperial Palace, where former emperors lived in high style.
+- Visit the Kyoto Imperial Palace and two Imperial Villas, where former emperors lived in high style.

 - Check out the Kyoto International Manga Museum and its collection of 300,000 comic books!
-See manga-related exhibits and read any manga (comic book) you like.
+See manga-related exhibits and read any of the 50,000 manga on open shelves that you like.

-- Eat up at world-famous Nishiki Market, or sample traditional tofu, yuba, and saikyo-yaki — Kyoto-style grilled fish.
+- Feast your eyes at world-famous Nishiki Market, or sample traditional tofu, yuba, and saikyo-yaki — uniquely Kyoto-styled grilled fish.

 Please note this list of activities is based on past programs and subject to change at CIEE's discretion to both adapt to local circumstances, covid-related measures and restrictions and participant feedback.
 Our goal when revising itineraries is always to enhance your experience.
 Every activity is designed to provide you with a deep immersion in your topic, local culture and sights.
 Get ready for maximum fun!